Lauren Groff

 Lauren Groff (born July 23, 1978) is an American novelist and short story writer.
-She has written four novels and two short story collections, including Fates and Furies (2015), Florida (2018), and Matrix (2021).
+She has written five novels and two short story collections, including Delicate Edible Birds (2009), Fates and Furies (2015), Matrix (2022), and The Vaster Wilds (2023).

+She was named one of the 100 most influential people by TIME in 2024.

 Early life and education

-Groff was born and raised in Cooperstown, New York.
+Groff, the second child of Jeannine and Gerald Groff, was born and raised in Cooperstown, New York.
 She graduated from Amherst College and from the University of Wisconsin–Madison with a Master of Fine Arts degree in fiction.

 Career

-Groff's first novel, The Monsters of Templeton, was published by Hyperion on February 5, 2008, and debuted on the New York Times bestseller list.
+Groff's first novel, The Monsters of Templeton, was published by Hyperion on February 5, 2008, and debuted on The New York Times Best Seller list.
 It was well received by Stephen King, who read it before publication and wrote an early review in Entertainment Weekly.
 The novel was shortlisted for the Orange Prize for New Writers in 2008, and named one of the Best Books of 2008 by Amazon.com and the San Francisco Chronicle.

 The Monsters of Templeton is a contemporary tale about coming home to Templeton, a representation of Cooperstown, New York.
 It is interspersed with voices from characters drawn from the town's history as well as James Fenimore Cooper's The Pioneers, which is also set in a fictionalized Cooperstown called Templeton.

 Groff's first collection of short stories, Delicate Edible Birds, was released in January 2009.
-It featured stories published in The New Yorker, The Atlantic, Five Points, Ploughshares, and the anthologies Best New American Voices 2008, Pushcart Prize XXXII, and Best American Short Stories 2007, 2010, and 2014 editions.
+It featured stories published in The New Yorker, The Atlantic, Five Points, Ploughshares, and the anthologies Best New American Voices 2008, Pushcart Prize XXXII, and The Best American Short Stories 2007, 2010, and 2014 editions.

 Groff's second novel, Arcadia, was released in 2012 and tells the story of the first child born in a fictional 1960s commune in upstate New York.
-A New York Times and Booksense bestseller, it received favorable reviews from the New York Times Sunday Book Review, The Washington Post, and The Miami Herald.
-The novel was recognized as one of the Best Books of 2012 by The New York Times, The Washington Post, NPR, Vogue, The Globe and Mail, Christian Science Monitor, and Kirkus Reviews.
+A New York Times and Booksense bestseller, it received favorable reviews from the New York Times Sunday Book Review, The Washington Post, and Miami Herald.
+The novel was recognized as one of the Best Books of 2012 by The New York Times, The Washington Post, NPR, Vogue, The Globe and Mail, The Christian Science Monitor, and Kirkus Reviews.